doingandlearning/advAngularFeb2023/readme.md

 - [ ] publish - production - look at the generated code esp js, also aot and jit
 - [ ] locale (if time)
 - [ ] end of course feedback: https://frameworktraining.typeform.com/to/pWO8UiNz

+## Left over questions

+Can ngIf/else use anything other than template?
+	Nope.

+What is the ngrx UPDATE enum?
+  Can't find it documented anywhere!

+What happens for clash in key of stores?

+Identity server Angular example